secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 GitLab covers **100% of team member contributions and 66% for spouse, dependents, and/or domestic partner** of premiums for medical, dental, and vision coverage.
 Plan rates are locked through December 31, 2020.

-More information on the processed deductions in payroll from Lumity can be found under [Lumity Payroll Processes for GitLab Inc.](/handbook/finance/accounting/#lumity-payroll-processes-for-gitlab-inc) on the [Accounting and Reporting page](/handbook/finance/accounting/).
+More information on the processed deductions in payroll from Lumity can be found on the [Accounting and Reporting page](/handbook/finance/accounting/).

 ## Group Medical Coverage

 GitLab offers plans from United Health Care for all states within the US as well as additional Kaiser options for residents of California, Hawaii, and Colorado.
 Deductibles for a plan year of 2020-01-01 to 2020-12-31.

 For additional information on how [Benefits](https://drive.google.com/file/d/0B4eFM43gu7VPVS1aOFdRdXRSVzZ5Z3B0dEVKUXJIWm1zZXRj/view?usp=sharing) or [HSAs](https://drive.google.com/file/d/0B4eFM43gu7VPbUo1VFNFVFlQNlUyV0xQZkE0YXQyZENSNU1j/view?usp=sharing) operate, please check out the documentation on the Google Drive or Lumity's [resources](https://employee-resources.lumity.com/help).